KenDickey/Scheme2Smalltalk-Translator/README.md

 At the time, the translator translated R5RS Scheme into Squeak Smalltalk.

-The translator was able to translate itself.
+As with any good bootstrap, the translated translator was able to translate itself.

 The code, with two minor exceptions, passed the R5RS test suite, including the Call/CC cases.